Rust-GCC/gccrs/gcc/config/ia64/itanium2.md

 (define_reservation "2_B" "2_B0|2_B1")

-;; MLX bunlde uses ports equivalent to MFI bundles.
+;; MLX bundle uses ports equivalent to MFI bundles.

 ;;   For the MLI template, the I slot insn is always assigned to port I0 ;; if it is in the first bundle or it is assigned to port I1 if it is in